 Conforming vs Non-Conforming Loans

-Conforming Loans: These are conventional loans that stay within the dollar limits set by the Federal Housing Finance Agency (FHFA)
+Conforming Loans: These stay within the dollar limits set by the Federal Housing Finance Agency (FHFA).
+For 2026, the baseline limit for a single-family home has increased to $832,750 in most of the U.S.

-Non-Conforming (Jumbo) Loans: If you need to borrow more than the local conforming limit allows, the loan is considered “Non-Conforming” or a Jumbo Loan.
-These typically require higher credit scores and larger down payments.
+Non-Conforming (Jumbo) Loans: If your dream home exceeds the local conforming limit, it is considered “Non-Conforming” or a Jumbo Loan.
+These typically require higher credit scores and larger down payments due to the increased risk to the lender.

 While every lender has slightly different standards, the general requirements for a conventional mortgage include:

-- Credit Score: A minimum score of at least 620 is typically required.
+- Credit Score: A minimum score of at least 620 is typically required, though higher scores can help secure more competitive interest rates.

 - Debt-to-Income Ratio (DTI): Your monthly debt payments should ideally be below 36% – 43% of your gross monthly income.

-- Down Payment: You can secure a loan with as little as 3% down.
+- Down Payment: You can secure a loan with as little as 3% down (available for first-time buyers or meeting specific income criteria).

-- Employment: A stable two-year work history is standard.
+- Employment: A stable two-year work history is standard for verifying consistent income.

 Flexible Terms and Rate Options

 Conventional loans aren’t “one size fits all.”
-You can customize your loan structure based on your financial goals.
+You can customize your loan structure based on your long-term financial goals:

 The Truth About Down Payments and PMI